dxcamps/DLI_RoboWorkshop_1/tx1_labs/lab3.md

     cd ~/detection; mkdir bottlenet
     ```

-2. We will extract  the trained model in zip file 'bottlenet.tgz' located at the home directory to the 'bottlenet' folder:
+2. We will extract the trained model in a zip file 'bottlenet.tgz' located at the home directory to the 'bottlenet' folder:

     ```
     cd bottlenet; tar xzf ~/bottlenet.tgz